mosheShechner/NLP_HW1/README.md

 # NLP_HW01
-This is a homework assignment of an NLP course of 2018/2019 by Prof. Michael Elhadad, Ben-Gurion University.
+This directory contains a homework assignment of an NLP course of 2018/2019 by Prof. Michael Elhadad, Ben-Gurion University.
 The assingment is described in https://www.cs.bgu.ac.il/~elhadad/nlp19/hw1.html.
 It consist two parts:
 1) n-gram models
 2) regression

-Part 1: n-gram models;
+Each part is presented in an html file (of its Jupyter notebooks):
-Notebook:
+/html/part1.html
-/JN/NLP_HW01_ngramLanguageModel.ipynb
+/html/part2.html

-Source code:
+Run/ Reproduce:

-The assingment is written in an executable Jupyter Notebook;
+1) Download 'src' directory

-in order to use the notebook:
+2) Run relevant notebook
-1) download the src code
+part1.ipynb
-2) run the notebook
+part2.ipynb